DerekMaffett/river/README.md

 `river init` will ask you for configuration information and query the API's of associated tools to gather more complicated details like user ids and Jira transition names behind the scenes.

+### river gui

+`river gui` will bring up a graphical interface.
+Its functionality currently overlaps with `river init`.

 ### river begin